madetech/blog/posts/continuous_integration_and_pull_requests.md

 Pull requests and Continuous Integration
 ----------------------------------------

-A few months ago at Madetech the [Finery](http://www.finerylondon.com) team switched to Github.
+A few months ago at Made Tech the [Finery](http://www.finerylondon.com) team switched to GitHub.
 Before the move we pushed commits directly into the master branch.
 Commit notifications with links to the diffs would then come up on the Finery channel on our HipChat server, and members of the team could review the commits at their own leisure.
 There was no commitment to code review.

-When we switched to Github we put in two rules for committing into the Finery project.
+When we switched to GitHub we put in two rules for committing into the Finery project.
 1) Features and solutions to tickets go into pull requests and 2) You can’t merge your own pull requests — another member of the team has to do it for you.

 As with any new process, this has its cons.
 Pull requests slow the process down.
 Code doesn’t get merged in straight away if all members of the team are busy.
 Branches have the capacity to go stale.
 The pros, on the other hand, have been pretty huge.